Job Openings, Job Guide & Job Applications

-Immediate openings for 2 part time (20 hours) Parking Control Officers.
+The City of Biddeford currently has no immediate openings for Parking Control Officers.
 These positions involve limited enforcement work and are restricted to the enforcement of the City of Biddeford's parking ordinances and regulations as enacted by the City of Biddeford City Council and codified in the Municipal Code of Ordinances, or related statues that govern enforcement of parking regulations and restrictions

 Qualified candidates must: